 There is a tremendous danger in staying in the same place for too long.

 The church motif is an appropriate one, particularly in the Black Baptist church, where many pastors do not learn the value of knowing when to leave.
 Good pastors who may have once been a blessing to a congregation can become a burden when they overstay their time.

-Not only is it damaging to the church they serve, it is a failure to their obligation to prepare the next generation.
+Not only is it damaging to the church they serve, but it is also a failure of their obligation to prepare the next generation.
 There are too many young preachers who are not ready to lead or are not afforded the opportunity because others past their time refuse to bow out and pass the torch.

 Often, there isn’t even an effective mechanism for training or development.
 It is far too selfish to die at the wheel when the car is full of licensed passengers.

-My current pastor recently announced his impending retirement.
-After serving 33 years and now the age of 63, he will retire in two years.
-He has witnessed pastors kill a church because they refuse to leave and he vows not to be among their ranks.
-I applaud this Godly wisdom and selflessness.
-A key component of good leadership is discerning the time to allow someone else the opportunity to lead.
+I have witnessed pastors kill a church because they refuse to leave A key component of good leadership is discerning the time to allow someone else the opportunity to lead.
 I’m blessed to be a part of a church where the leader understands and models this principle.

 Rising generations have opted out of following stale and outdated leadership.
 God has chosen a generation of Davids in the midst of defiant Sauls.
 Generations of old must learn to let go.
-They must learn how to train others for leadership, how to support, and how to follow.
+They must learn how to train others for leadership, how to support them, and how to follow them.